kenatiod/Factorials/README.md

-The program Factorial_Statistics.py is a command line python program that searches the integer solution space for triplets that solve the equation, but don't follow the usual pattern where b! = c!-1.
+The program Factorial_Statistics.py is a command line python program that searches the integer solution space for triplets that solve the equation, but don't follow the usual pattern where b! = (c-1)! resulting in a! = c.
+It does this by succesive tests of integers for c, and then looping back from b = c-2 to c/2, checks to see if c!/b! equals any a! for a < b.

 Run "python Factorial_Statistics.py" to do a default search up to 2500! and generate a .csv statistics file on the way.
 The statistics are useful